-Laura Dern May Be In 'Little Women,' So Greta Gerwig Heard Your Prayers
+Laura Dern Is In The Talks For 'Little Women,' So Greta Gerwig Heard Your Prayers

 Every 20 years or so, a new version of Little Women comes along for a new generation.
 The 1930s era brought fans Katherine Hepburn as tomboy Jo March.
 The 1950s had Liz Taylor as the more family and feminine Amy.
 The 1970s featured Susan Dey (Laurie Partridge) as Jo and Eve Plumb (Jan Brady) as Beth.
 The 1990s were defined with Winona Ryder as rebellious Jo.
 Now the 2010s are getting their own version, with what's shaping up to be an A-list cast for all the March women and word Laura Dern may be in Little Women as well.